gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 {% endraw %}

 ## HTTP response {#Response}
-Typically, an HTTP response is a Directive message sent from CIC.
-It may send the following messages in combination.
+HTTP responses are directive messages returned from CIC.
+They have a combination of the following messages.
-* [Synthesizer.Speak](/CIC/References/APIs/SpeechSynthesizer.md#Speak) is a Directive message that produces audio output.
-It delivers audio data additionally.
+* [Synthesizer.Speak](/CIC/References/APIs/SpeechSynthesizer.md#Speak) directive message that generates audio output of synthesized speech.
+It returns audio data additionally.
-* [AudioPlayer.Play](/CIC/References/APIs/AudioPlayer.md#Play) is a Directive message that requires additional information.
-The message should contain JSON data such as playback streaming information.
+* Along with a *Synthesizer.Speak* directive message, other directive messages containing additional information can be returned.
+For example, an [AudioPlayer.Play](/CIC/References/APIs/AudioPlayer.md#Play) directive message returns streaming information.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>Currently, we are relying on HTTP status code to provide error information but we are preparing to provide responses for exception handling soon.</p>
+  <p>Currently, HTTP status codes return error information but exception responses will be available soon.</p>
 </div>

 ## HTTP message example {#MessageExample}
-This is an example of an HTTP request/response message sent and received between a client and CIC.
+These are examples of HTTP request and response sent and received between a client and CIC.

 ### Request Example
 {% raw %}